marcpaulo15/mu-torere-game/README.md

 ## Game Rules
 Mū tōrere is a two-player board game played mainly by Māori people from New Zealand's North Island.
-Each player has four counters.
 Like many other Māori board games, it is tightly interwoven with stories and histories.

 The board is in the form of an eight-pointed star with endpoints, called *kewai*, connected to the center point, or *pūtahi*.
 The lines connecting the *kewai* to the *pūtahi* are oriented at 45 degrees.
 Each player controls four *counters* which are initially placed on the board at the *kewai* (eight-pointed star).

-At the beginning of the game the *pūtahi* (center) is empty.
+At the beginning of the game the *pūtahi*
+(center) is empty.
 Players *move* one of their counters per turn to an empty point.
 Players can move only to an adjacent *kewai*, and can move to the *pūtahi* only when the moved counter is adjacent to an opponent's counter.